Android (operating system): 2010s

+2020s

 In late 2021, some users reported that they were unable to dial emergency services.
 The problem was caused by a combination of bugs in Android and in the Microsoft Teams app; both companies released updates addressing the issue.

+On December 12, 2024 Google announced Android XR.
+It is a new operating system developed by Google, designed for virtual reality and augmented reality devices, such as VR headsets and smart glasses.
+It was built in collaboration with Samsung and Qualcomm.
+The platform is also focused on supporting developers with tools like ARCore and Unity to build applications for upcoming XR devices.

+In March 2025, Google announced it would consolidate Android development to internal sources.
+This will prevent public contributions, but the Android source will still be published.

 Features

 Interface

 Android's default user interface is mainly based on direct manipulation, using touch inputs that loosely correspond to real-world actions, like swiping, tapping, pinching, and reverse pinching to manipulate on-screen objects, along with a virtual keyboard.
 Game controllers and full-size physical keyboards are supported via Bluetooth or USB.
 The response to user input is designed to be immediate and provides a fluid touch interface, often using the vibration capabilities of the device to provide haptic feedback to the user.
 Internal hardware, such as accelerometers, gyroscopes and proximity sensors are used by some applications to respond to additional user actions, for example adjusting the screen from portrait to landscape depending on how the device is oriented, or allowing the user to steer a vehicle in a racing game by rotating the device, simulating control of a steering wheel.